Canner/vulcan-sql/README.md

 ## What is VulcanSQL?

-**[VulcanSQL](https://vulcansql.com/) is an Analytical Data API Framework for data products**.
+**[VulcanSQL](https://vulcansql.com/) is an Analytical Data API Framework for data apps**.
 It aims to help data professionals deliver RESTful APIs from databases, data warehouses or data lakes much easier and faster.
 It turns your SQL queries into REST APIs on the fly!

 ![overview of VulcanSQL](https://i.imgur.com/JvCIZQ1.png)